directlypro/directlypro/README.md

 ## Introduction
 Heyo!!!
 Welcome back to my Youtube Channel😅 (repository).
-I'm Providence, I like to build stuff, especially APIs, and anything backend related.
+I'm **Providence**, I like to build stuff, especially APIs, and anything backend related.
 My go to language for backend right now is Go.
 `git checkout` some of my github repos their pretty cool, well I'd like to think they are😂

 - **Operating System**: Fedora 🐧 (Linux user)